Fundamental Cycles

 | Role in the model | Defines Earth’s precession sub-periods | Sets the multi-planet integer-divisor framework |

-| Length | 335,317 years | 8 × that = 2,682,536 years |
+| Length | 335,317 years | 8 × H = 2,682,536 years |

 The smaller scale answers “what’s the master cycle from which Earth’s precessions derive?”
-The larger scale answers “when do all the planets simultaneously reset?”
+The larger scale answers “when do all planets simultaneously reset?”

-Open Questions
+Open questions

 - Why does Earth alone have a 1× tier?
 The model observes it; KAM theory provides plausibility for Fibonacci-rich configurations, but the uniqueness of Earth’s tier remains an empirical finding rather than a derived prediction.

-See Also
+See also

 - Precession — Earth’s precession sub-periods (axial, inclination, perihelion) derived from H